 STORING: Any leftovers can be stored in an airtight container in the fridge for 2-3 days.
 The salad will be a little bit more "soggy", but will still be good!
 I have eaten it 2 days later and it was still delish!

-More Fall Recipes For You To Try!
+More Fall Recipes For You To Try

 If you make this recipe, please let me know what you think!
 I would so appreciate you leaving a star rating and/or comment below.
 And don't forget to share a photo on Instagram or Facebook and mention @CleanPlateMama!

-Kale & Roasted Butternut Squash Salad With Goat Cheese (and maple vinaigrette)
+Roasted Butternut Squash Salad with Goat Cheese

 For the Salad